snumprlab/budgeted-cl/README.md

 <a href="https://iclr.cc/"> ICLR 2025 (Spotlight) </a>

-We provide the code of the baselines and our proposed aL-SAR.
+We provide the official implementation of the baselines and our proposed aL-SAR.

 ## Environment